-Concerns remained regarding the continued increase in the youth reoffending rate in the borough.
+Justice System aged 10-17.
+Concerns remained regarding the continued increase in the youth re- offending rate in the borough.
 Although it was anticipated that the Integrated Offender Management Framework would have a positive impact in this area, it was agreed that youth reoffending needed to be a particular focus for the Partnership going forward.
 As such, it was agreed that a report should be submitted to the CSP Executive setting out the key issues for discussion.
 Confirmation was also provided that youth reoffending had additionally been identified as one of the Council's key corporate priorities going forward.
 In light of the importance of a focus on youth offending going forward, it was agreed that an officer from YOS should be added to the membership of the CSP.

-In relation to reoffending, a working group had been set up to look specifically at the high rates within the Roma community.
+Claire Kowals ka Claire Kowals ka In relation to reoffending, a working group had been set up to look specifically at the high rates within the Roma community.
 The Probation Service were also undertaking a piece of work with HAGA to look at alcohol as a factor in reoffending which would be reported back to a future CSP meeting.

-In response to a question, confirmation was provided that four IDVAs would be funded in the current year by the Council and MOPAC together..

-RESOLVED

-- That the 2012-13 final performance be noted. - That the final budget outturn against the Community Safety Fund 2012-13 be noted

-HSP69. | END OF YEAR PERFORMANCE, GANG RELATED FUNDING

-The CSP received an end of year performance report on key outcomes achieved under the gang related funding secured from the Home Office and MOPAC in 2012/13.
+In response to a question, confirmation was provided that four IDVAs would be funded in the current year by the Council and MOPAC.
+RESOLVED That the 2012-13 final performance be noted.
+That the final budget outturn against the Community Safety Fund 2012-13 be noted.
+HSP69.
+END OF YEAR PERFORMANCE, GANG RELATED FUNDING The CSP received an end of year performance report on key outcomes achieved under the gang related funding secured from the Home Office and MOPAC in 2012/13.
 Outcomes from the Nacro gang exit project, violence reduction programme and Ben Kinsella knife crime exhibition were noted as well as the 30% reduction in gun and knife enabled offences committed by 10-19 year olds in the borough compared to last year.

-The Partnership was updated on the recruitment of a additional YOS worker to undertake custody based intervention work, initially with Feltham Young Offenders Institute but with a view to extending to other institutions in the future.
+The Partnership were updated on the recruitment of a additional YOS worker to undertake custody based intervention work, initially with Feltham Young Offenders Institute but with a view to extending to other institutions in the future.
 It was advised that the Fire Brigade's LIFE scheme providing courses to 18-24 year olds was also run at Feltham as well as in the borough.
 A community fire cadets scheme would also be starting within Haringey later in the year.
+The importance was recognised of securing sustainable funding in this area going forward to allow the continuation of gang related projects to prevent loosing traction, for example potentially seeking funding contributions from schools etc.